moisyqu/Fetch-Take-Home/README.md

 ## Next steps

-   1. Only the offers description are used to provide the result, by knowing the company, the tool can do recommendation to similar product.
+   1. Only the offers description are used to provide the result, by knowing the company, the tool can do recommendation to similar products.
    2. The glove dictionnary used is a global one, to have better result it's better to create your own vocabulary.
    3. There is not correction on the user query which can drastically reduce the perfomance.